-This can make selecting the right fastener something of a tricky challenge.
-The scope and specifics of the entire project, as well as the hanging and the wall, must be taken into consideration.
+Selecting the right fastener can be a challenge.
 The type of anchor for your project will depend on the wall material, the weight of the load being hung, and how it can be installed and removed.
 Here is a list of the most commonly used wall anchor types and their applications to help guide you.

 Watch Now: How to Install 3 Types of Anchor Screws